FCDF Role: Lead Counsel

 The lawsuit demands that the State’s Department of Social Services, which regulates California’s foster care system, answer for its ongoing religious discrimination.

-Children of the Immaculate Heart (“CIH”) is a Catholic charity that houses and cares for trafficked women.
-CIH’s holistic, one-on-one approach has helped over a dozen women recover their stolen dignity and find hope for the future.
-Because of its success working with adult women, CIH aspires to open the Refuge, a therapeutic group home for commercially sexually exploited minor girls.
+Because of their success working with adult women, Children of the Immaculate Heart aspires to open the Refuge, a therapeutic group home for commercially sexually exploited minor girls.
 But after four years of government stonewalling and nearly $600,000 in sunk costs, the Refuge sits empty.
 That is because state bureaucrats have resolved to advance an anti-Catholic agenda rather than rescue young girls enslaved in sex trafficking.